Genting Grand Hotel: History

 Genting Grand was initially built in 1978 as Genting Hotel and was the second hotel built in Genting Highlands Resorts (rebranded as Resorts World Genting) after Theme Park Hotel was built in 1971.
 It underwent two renovations, first in 2003 to 2004 in Genting Grand Complex and again from June 2012 to January 2013.
 After finishing its renovation in 2013, it changed its name from Genting Hotel to Genting Grand.

 In 2018, Genting Grand was awarded with a 4-star rating from Forbes Travel Guide Star Ratings and its sister hotel, Maxims Hotel received a "recommended" accreditation.

 Genting Grand Complex

-When Genting Grand Complex opened, along with the hotel, it consist of casino, services and few restaurants.
+When Genting Grand Complex opened, along with the hotel, it consist of a casino, services and a few restaurants.

 Later on, 3 more attractions were added to entertain guests.
-In 1992, it transform into an indoor theme park with new attractions being added such as arcade, indoor roller coaster, motion simulator, carnival games and more but most of the attractions were shifted to First World Plaza in 2003 leaving behind arcade, kiddie rides and carnival games.
+In 1992, it transformed into an indoor theme park with new attractions being added such as an arcade, indoor roller coaster, motion simulator, carnival games, dark rides and more but some were removed.
+Many of the attractions are shifted to First World Plaza in 2003, leaving behind arcade games, kiddie rides and carnival games.